 When should you take the placement tests?

-each test lasts approximately 45 minutes.
+test lasts approximately 45 minutes.
 Please plan accordingly.

 Where can you take placement tests?

 Placement tests can be taken in the Memorial Field House, Room 1080.
 The ALEKS math and chemistry placement tests can be taken online (more information below).

 Please bring a valid form of picture identification, your UTAD username/password and your Rocket Number, with you to the Test Center.